NewViewNewBeginning/Project-03-Code-Institute/README.md

 As a returning visitor:

-- I want to be able to order more
+- I want to be able to order more.

 ----------------------------------------